jonaserne/yt2md/README.md

-# yt2md — YouTube → Markdown Knowledge Library
+# yt2md — YouTube → Markdown Library

 A small, automation-first CLI that turns a list of YouTube URLs into:
 - `.srt` captions (prefer YouTube captions if available)